Jack C.S. Ling

 Social mobilization; health advocacy; iodine deficiency disorders

-- MA, communications and journalist studies, Stanford University
+- MA, communications and journalism studies, Stanford University

 - BA, journalism, Syracuse University